GayathriVenkat2021/StripeTakeHomeAssignment-GV/README.md

 .

 ## Application overview
 This demo is written in Javascript (Node.js) with the [Express framework](https://expressjs.com/).
-You'll need to retrieve a set of testmode API keys from the Stripe dashboard (you can create a free test account [here](https://dashboard.stripe.com/register)) to run this locally.
+The test keys are from the test account created from Stripe dashboard.

 We're using the [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) CSS framework.
 It's the most popular CSS framework in the world and is pretty easy to get started with — feel free to modify styles/layout if you like.